 Within GOL there is also a precise objective regarding training with the funding of the so called Dual system, learning based on the alternation of training moments "in classrooms" (in a training institution) with moments of practical training in "working contexts" (in companies / organisation), thus favouring transition policies between the world of school and the world of work, allowing young people to orient themselves in the labour market by acquiring skills and shortening the transition times between the training and the professional experience.

 Together with the GOL, the PNRR includes in its MISSION 5 the adoption of the New National Competences Plan, promoted by the Ministry of Labour and Social Policies in collaboration with ANPAL and in agreement with the Regions, with the aim of reorganising the training of transitioning and unemployed workers by strengthening the system of professional training and the definition of essential quality levels for upskilling and reskilling activities in favour of:

 - beneficiaries of support instruments (NASPI and DIS-COLL);

 - beneficiaries of the citizenship basic income and of workers who benefit from extraordinary instruments or in wage supplement waiver (CIGS, fund for termination of activity, waivers in areas of complex crisis).

-The Plan will also integrate other initiatives, regarding measures in favour of young people - such as strengthening the dual system (see investment 1.5) - and NEETs, as well as actions for adult skills, starting with people with very low skills.
+The Plan will also integrate other initiatives, regarding measures in favour of young people - such as strengthening the dual system (see para 3.5) - and NEETs, as well as actions for adult skills, starting with people with very low skills.